-Amount Description This program does not have funding for Acquisitions and Major Repairs for Fiscal Year 2014-2015.
+Amount Description This program does not have funding for Acquisitions and Major Repairs.

 1. (KEY) Through the Office of Soil and Water Conservation, to attain a reduction in soil erosion on 450,000 acres of agriculture and forest land for a cumulative total of 3,375,000 tons of soil saved from the 2011 level to 2016.